apple/foundationdb/bindings/bindingtester/spec/bindingApiTester.md

 #### NEW_TRANSACTION

     Creates a new transaction and stores it in the global transaction map under the currently used transaction name.
+If the current tenant has been set, then this transaction should be created from that tenant.
+Otherwise, it should be created from the database.

 #### USE_TRANSACTION